petalmd/calendav/README.md

 2- required ruby version is changed to >= 2.6.6

 **To Test**
-add `gem 'calendav', require: false, path: '../calendav'` to gemfile ensure you run ruby 2.6.6 open a ruby console and `require 'calendav'`. it should not raise any error you may also want to test it by connecting to Caldav Server (if you have one running in ur machine)
+add `gem 'calendav', git: 'https://github.com/petalmd/calendav', require: false` to gemfile ensure you run ruby 2.6.6 open a ruby console and `require 'calendav'`. it should not raise any error you may also want to test it by connecting to Caldav Server (if you have one running in ur machine)